-As an organ of state, the ELIAS MOTSOALEDI LOCAL MUNICIPALITY has a duty to ensure that all the legislative requirements are satisfied.
+As an organ of state, the ELIAS MOTSOALEDI LOCAL MUNICIPALITY must ensure that all the legislative requirements are satisfied.
 Accordingly, all procurement policies (including those addressing preferential procurement), procedures, and practices must be consistent with these requirements, in particular Part 1 of Chapter 11 and other provisions of the MFMA.